MayouKurayami/KK_SetParentVR/README.md

 - Installation of the [**CrossFader.dll**](https://vr-erogamer.com/wp-content/uploads/CrossFader.zip) plugin found on https://vr-erogamer.com/archives/527 is recommended to ensure smooth transitions between animations and poses.
 (Install by placing in BepInEx root folder)

-- Also recommended is the [**KoikatuVRAssistPlugin**](https://mega.nz/#!YQZyWRwQ!C2FX0Iwp-X7F5z55ytTlQGkjfqH6kQP-wcDPfNBvT0s) plugin found on https://vr-erogamer.com/archives/322, for easier movement and better access to actions in VR.
-With it installed, one can rotate and move the camera by the controller while in Action (Caress) Mode by holding the trigger button.
+- Also **strongly recommended** is the [**KoikatuVRAssistPlugin**](https://mega.nz/#!YQZyWRwQ!C2FX0Iwp-X7F5z55ytTlQGkjfqH6kQP-wcDPfNBvT0s) plugin found on https://vr-erogamer.com/archives/322, for easier movement and better access to actions in VR.
+With it installed, one can rotate and move the camera at all times by holding the trigger button.
 While the UI menu is visible, hold the grip button for 1 second to freeze it in place, and drag and move it by holding the grip button.
 Double click the grip button to return the menu to your controller.

 ## Usage
-- Hide/unhide the floating helper menu by long holding the **Menu (A/B) button** for more than a second.
+- Hide/unhide the floating helper menu by long holding the **Menu (B or Y on the Rift) button** for more than a second.

-- Enable/disable SetParent plugin by either pressing the button on the floating menu or by pressing **Menu (A/B)** *and* **Trigger** at the same time.
+- Enable/disable SetParent plugin by either pressing the button on the floating menu or by pressing **Menu (B or Y on the Rift)** ***and*** **Trigger** at the same time, or by pressing the keyboard shortcut set in config.
 The girl will then be controlled by the other controller that wasn't pressing the button combo.

 - Once SetParent is enabled, you can do the following:
   - If the floating menu is currently hidden, you can temporarily bring it up by moving either controller close to your head.
 (Enabled by default in settings)